 Internet phenomenaThe infamous "All Your Base Are Belong To Us" quotes were taken from the European localization of the Sega Genesis port released in 1989.
 More information on the internet phenomenon can be found here.

-The phenomenon of the very funny translation was already noted back when the game was released in Europe, as noted on the magazine Megatech on the May 1992 issue.
+Also, the phenomenon of this translation was already noted back when the game was released in Europe, as noted on the magazine Megatech on the May 1992 issue.
 Of course there are six pics from the intro, including the infamous AYB phrase and also the 'what you say!' follow up.
-Strangely enough, the lackluster shoot 'em up managed to get a 82% score, even though the reviewer himself says the gameplay is rather disappointing.
+Strangely enough, the shoot 'em up managed to get a 82% score, even though the reviewer himself says the gameplay is rather disappointing.